-First of all, you should try and monitor the social activity of your child and record the time and the medium that was used for bullying.
+First of all, you should try apps for parental controls that monitor the social activity of your child and record the time and the medium that was used for bullying.
 Then you can report to the school or academic institution if the child is bullied by a classmate.
 It is also important to try and talk to a child about the situation.
 Another effective instrument is to post positive messages if you see a dialog with bullies.

 However, the methods above might not help if your child is withdrawn or too sensitive.
 In such a case, you can try out applications that may help to reduce and even prevent cyberbullying.